 This informs you that Hydra will try to push compilation metrics to a service that is expected to run on localhost (note that Hydra will work just fine also if you decide not to install the dashboard).

 hydraStartTrial command and have Docker installed, the dashboard should already be running.
-To set-up the dashboard please read the installation instruction.
+To set-up the dashboard in other scenarios, please read the installation instruction.

 Know your memory requirements¶